murex/EventStormingJournal/_pages/about.md

 [Matthieu](https://www.linkedin.com/in/matthieu-tournemire/) is skilled in agile product management and professional coaching.

 We both learnt agility by practicing it as members of operational software development teams.
 For this reason, we appreciate concrete stuff.
-We'll do our best to keep this blog be practical and down-to-earth.
+We'll do our best to keep this blog practical and down-to-earth.